UU-tracktech/tracktech/CameraProcessor/scheduling/README.md

 - A function to which output must be passed after completion of an iteration
 - A direct call to the API used to pass data between the camera processor and processor orchestrator

+It is expected that a node without `out_nodes` contains an output component.
+Also any component can be an output component, it already counts as one if it emits output outside of the scheduler flow.